sap-tutorials/Tutorials/tutorials/hana-spatial04-sapphire18/hana-spatial04-sapphire18.md

 [ACCORDION-BEGIN [Step 4: ](K-Means clustering)]

-K-means tries to find an assignment of points to clusters, so that the sum of squared distances of the points to the center of the cluster they belong to is minimal.
+K-means tries to find an assignment of points to cluster, so that the sum of squared distances of the points to the center of the cluster they belong to is minimal.

 ```sql
 select ST_UnionAggr("ConvexHull").st_asWKT() from